Calling All Teens!

 The After School Advocates program gives teens ages 13-18 an opportunity to explore animal welfare issues with hands-on activities, lectures from professionals in the field, and a group advocacy project.
 During the program, students will gain valuable insights into the world of animal shelter operations, positive reinforcement training, animal careers, and animal abuse in the community while receiving informative presentations from professionals in a variety of animal-related fields.
-This limited admission, 5-week program takes place on Tuesdays and Thursdays during the fall, winter, and spring.
-Each session also includes a service component allowing participants to not only learn about, but also help animals in need.
+This limited admission, 3 or 5-week program takes place on Tuesdays and Thursdays during the fall, winter, and spring.
+Each session also includes a service component allowing participants to not only learn about but also help animals in need.
 Participants will have opportunities to interact with shelter pets to reinforce learning components of this program, however direct service to these animals is not the focus.

 Each session of After School Advocates covers a different theme relating to animal welfare.
 Interested youth must submit an application for each program session they wish to attend.